Nertsal/nertsal.github.io/website/content/blog/so-i-wrote-my-own-ecs.md

 date = 2023-07-20
 +++

-## How it started
+This article is aimed at people using Rust and interested in ECS.

+**Content Warning**: advanced Rust ahead.

+If you are only interested in the code, check the [example on GitHub](https://github.com/geng-engine/ecs/blob/main/examples/full.rs).

+**TLDR**; ECS is hard to debug, so what if we make entity archetypes static and checked at compile time?
+We can derive structs and queries using macros and keep user code close to being regular Rust.

+## The problem

+ECS (Entity Component System) is an architectural pattern widely used in game dev for performance and flexibility reasons.
 I've tried using different ECS libraries in the past, but they just didn't stick with me.
 I've always liked the idea, but something felt off.

 kuviman had a similar experience working with Bevy ECS, and, I think, he has summarized it well [in his devlog](https://kuviman.itch.io/linksider/devlog/520806/i-tried-bevy-for-the-first-time-for-a-game-jam).

+ECS goes against the explicitness and type safety of Rust.
+With entities being dynamic it practically turns into a dynamically typed language.
+Additionally, it makes it hard to know which entities get affected by the systems.
+It is often hard to debug why some specific entity is not behaving in the way you expect, often just because of a missing component.

 ECS just gets too dynamic and hard to debug.

 ## The idea

-So what if we take the idea of separating data, but keep it as static as possible?
-What if the archetypes were static?
+So what if we take the idea of separating data, but make archetypes static?
 What if the queries were checked at compile time?
-Is that possible?

-Turns out, the answer is yes?

 So let's dive right into what I've made.

-**Content Warning**: advanced Rust ahead.

 ## Archetypes

 This part is basically a generic version of [soa_derive](https://docs.rs/soa_derive/0.13.0/soa_derive/).

+In ECS, an archetype is a collection of entities that share the same components.
+They are used to improve query performance.
+Usually, entities change their archetypes as you add or remove components.

+In our case, archetypes are made static and defined by the user, so they can be checked at compile time.
-Archetypes are defined as normal Rust struct's, with a derive macro:
+Archetypes are defined as normal Rust structs, with a derive macro:
 ```rust
 #[derive(SplitFields)]
 struct Particle {